What’s Covered in this Review?

-After all, that’s what a “hybrid annuity” is – an annuity that gives you a form of growth, access to capital, and guaranteed income – all rolled into one.
+Some might use the term “hybrid annuity” – which really is just a term some have created to explain an annuity that gives you a form of growth, access to capital, and guaranteed income – all rolled into one.

-While those are true statements, this annuity is not all roses.
-It works well when used correctly, but has shortcomings just like any other financial strategy.
+While those are true statements, this annuity (nor any financial product) is not perfect.
+It works really well when used correctly, but has shortcomings just like any other financial strategy.
 One of the biggest issues I’ve run into, is that many agents misrepresent how this annuity will actually perform.
 That’s a problem.

 From the many people I’ve talked to personally about their experience with agents, most seem to have been told this annuity will perform “better” than other annuities.
 I’ve even heard from potential buyers this annuity has a minimum return of 4% per year, but would have produced nearly 10% per year the past 20 years.